-There are at least three reasons why this is the best way to view Scripture.
-First, philosophically, the purpose of language itself seems to require that we interpret it literally.
-Language was given by God for the purpose of being able to communicate with man.
+There are at least two reasons why literalism is the best way to view Scripture.
+First, philosophically, the purpose of language itself requires that we interpret words literally.
+Language was given by God for the purpose of being able to communicate.
+Words are vessels of meaning.
 The second reason is biblical.
 Every prophecy about Jesus Christ in the Old Testament was fulfilled literally.
-Jesus’ birth, Jesus' ministry, Jesus' death, and Jesus' resurrection all occurred exactly and literally as the Old Testament predicted.
-There is no non-literal fulfillment of these prophecies in the New Testament.
+Jesus’ birth, ministry, death, and resurrection all occurred exactly as the Old Testament predicted.
+The prophecies were literal.
+There is no non-literal fulfillment of messianic prophecies in the New Testament.
 This argues strongly for the literal method.
-If literal interpretation is not used in studying the Scriptures, there is no objective standard by which to understand the Bible.
-Each and every person would be able to interpret the Bible as he saw fit.
-Biblical interpretation would devolve into “what this passage says to me...” instead of “the Bible says...”
-Sadly, this is already the case in much of what is called biblical interpretation today.
+If a literal interpretation is not used in studying the Scriptures, there is no objective standard by which to understand the Bible.
+Each person would be able to interpret the Bible as he saw fit.
+Biblical interpretation would devolve into “what this passage says to me” instead of “the Bible says.”
+Sadly, this is already the case in much of what is called Bible study today.

 Dispensational theology teaches that there are two distinct peoples of God: Israel and the Church.
 Dispensationalists believe that salvation has always been by grace through faith alone—in God in the Old Testament and specifically in God the Son in the New Testament.
 Dispensationalists hold that the Church has not replaced Israel in God’s program and that the Old Testament promises to Israel have not been transferred to the Church.
 Dispensationalism teaches that the promises God made to Israel in the Old Testament (for land, many descendants, and blessings) will be ultimately fulfilled in the 1000-year period spoken of in Revelation 20.
 Dispensationalists believe that, just as God is in this age focusing His attention on the Church, He will again in the future focus His attention on Israel (see Romans 9–11 and Daniel 9:24).